-The net tangible book value of our common stock as of June 30, 2012 was approximately \$6.4 million, or \$0.21 per share.
-Net tangible book value per share of our common stock is equal to our net tangible assets (tangible assets less total liabilities) divided by the number of shares of our common stock issued and outstanding as of June 30, 2012.
+The net tangible book value of our common stock as of June 30, 2013 was approximately \$9.8 million, or \$0.24 per share.
+Net tangible book value per share of our common stock is equal to our net tangible assets (tangible assets less total liabilities) divided by the number of shares of our common stock issued and outstanding as of June 30, 2013.

-Dilution in net tangible book value per share represents the difference between the combined public offering price of the securities we are offering, and the as adjusted net tangible book value per share of our common stock after giving effect to this offering.
-After giving effect to the sale of 4,000,000 shares of our common stock and warrants to purchase 1,200,000 shares of our common stock in this offering at the combined public offering price of \$1.50 per share and corresponding warrant, attributing no value to the warrants offered hereby, and after deducting the placement agent's fees and the estimated offering expenses payable by us, and excluding the proceeds, if any, from the exercise of the warrants issued in this offering, our adjusted net tangible book value per share of our common stock at June 30, 2012 would have been approximately \$1.20 million, or approximately \$0.34 per share.
-This represents an immediate increase in net tangible book value per share of our common stock of approximately \$0.13 per share to existing stockholders and an immediate dilution of approximately \$1.16 per share to purchasers in this offering.
+Dilution in net tangible book value per share represents the difference between the public offering price per share of our common stock and the adjusted net tangible book value per share of our common stock after giving effect to this offering.
+After giving effect to the sale of 8,800,000 shares of our common stock in this offering at the public offering price of \$1.72 per share, and after deducting the placement agent's fees and estimated offering expenses payable by us, our adjusted net tangible book value per share of our common stock at June 30, 2013, would have been approximately \$2.3.9 million, or \$0.48 per share.
+This represents an immediate increase in net tangible book value per share of our common stock of approximately \$0.24 per share to existing stockholders and an immediate dilution of approximately \$1.24 per share to purchasers in this offering.
 The following table illustrates this per-share dilution:

-Combined public offering price per share and corresponding warrant \$ 1.50 Net tangible book value per share as of June 30, 2012 \$ 0.21 Increase per share attributable to this offering \$ 0.13 As adjusted net tangible book value per share as of June 30, 2012 \$ 0.34 Dilution per share to new investors \$ 1.16
+Public offering price per share \$1.72 Net tangible book value per share as of June 30, 2013, \$0.24 Increase per share attributable to this offering \$0.24 As adjusted net tangible book value per share as of June 30, 2013 \$0.48 Dilution per share to new investors \$1.24

-The above table is based on 30,741,520 shares outstanding as of June 30, 2012 and excludes:
+The above table is based on 41,470,687 shares outstanding as of June 30, 2013 and excludes, as of that date:

-- 2,019,888 shares of our common stock subject to outstanding options under our 2006 Stock Incentive Plan having a weighted average exercise price of \$1.19 per share; - 729,610 shares of our common stock subject to outstanding options outside of our 2006 Stock Incentive Plan having a weighted average exercise price of \$0.69 per share; - 1,239,270 shares of our common stock that have been reserved for issuance in connection with our 2006 Stock Incentive Plan. - 1,523,370 shares of our common stock that have been reserved for issuance upon exercise of outstanding warrants at an exercise price of \$1.30 per share; - 6,000,000 shares of our common stock that have been reserved for issuance upon exercise of outstanding warrants at an exercise price of \$1.04 per share; and - 1,200,000 shares of our common stock issuable upon the exercise of the warrants offered hereby.
+- 2,781,592 shares of our common stock subject to outstanding options under our 2006 Stock Incentive Plan having a weighted average exercise price of \$0.86 per share; - 729,610 shares of our common stock subject to outstanding options outside of our 2006 Stock Incentive Plan having a weighted average exercise price of \$0.69 per share; - 217,604 shares of our common stock that have been reserved for issuance in connection with our 2006 Stock Incentive Plan; - 1,510,870 shares of our common stock that have been reserved for issuance upon exercise of outstanding warrants at an exercise price of \$1.30 per share; - 6,000,000 shares of our common stock that have been reserved for issuance upon exercise of outstanding warrants at an exercise price of \$1.04 per share; and - 1,200,000 shares of our common stock that have been reserved for issuance upon exercise of outstanding warrants at an exercise price of \$2.08 per share.